 Dietary Supplements and Sport Performance - A Comprehensive Review

-i.)Antioxidants: Sufficient amount of antioxidants is available in a balanced diet ii.)B-alanine: Supplementation is likely to be beneficial in high-intensity exercises. iii.)BCAAs: No review articles in English were available iv.)Caffeine: Caffeine supplementation is beneficial in endurance exercises v.)
-Carbohydrates: Carbohydrate supplementation is probably beneficial in exercises of durations longer than one hour vi.)
-Creatine: Creatine supplementation is effective in high intensity, short-lasting exercises, while it does not seem to have any ergogenic effect in aerobic exercises. vii.)
-Nitric oxide/nitrates: Nitrate supplementation has a small but meaningful performance enhancing effect, most apparent in situations of insufficient perfusion (hypoxia…). viii.)
+Results: i.)Antioxidants: A sufficient amount of antioxidants is available in a balanced diet ii.)B-alanine: Supplementation is likely to be beneficial in high-intensity exercises. iii.)BCAAs: No review articles in English were available iv.)Caffeine: Caffeine supplementation is beneficial in endurance exercises v.)
+Carbohydrates: Carbohydrate supplementation is probably beneficial in exercises lasting longer than one hour vi.)
+Creatine: Creatine supplementation is effective in high intensity, short-lasting exercise, while it does not seem to have any ergogenic effect in aerobic exercise. vii.)
+Nitric oxide/nitrates: Nitrate supplementation has a small but significant performance-enhancing effect, most apparently in situations of insufficient perfusion. viii.)
 Proteins: Protein supplementation, in combination with resistance exercise, most likely has beneficial effects on lean body mass and muscle strength.

 Conclusion: Most of the analyzed dietary supplements, if used for intended exercise regime, provide a kind of sport performance enhancement.
 On the other hand, long-term studies about their safety are mostly lacking.

 term studies about their safety are mostly lacking.

 Keywords: dietary supplements, sports, endurance, performance-enhancing substances

 Apr 3, 2018

 How to Cite